 - Guide 1: How to Remove VideozSearchs redirect from Windows.

-- Guide 2: Get rid of VideozSearchs redirect from Mac OS X.
+- Guide 2: Get rid of VideozSearchs redirect on Mac OS X.

-- Guide 3: Remove VideozSearchs redirect from Google Chrome.
+- Guide 3: Remove VideozSearchs redirect in Google Chrome.

 - Guide 4: Erase VideozSearchs redirect from Mozilla Firefox.

 - Guide 5: Uninstall VideozSearchs redirect from Microsoft Edge.

 - Guide 6: Remove VideozSearchs redirect from Safari.

 - Guide 7: Eliminate VideozSearchs redirect from Internet Explorer.

 - Guide 8: Disable VideozSearchs redirect Push Notifications in Your Browsers.